 Employment Outlook and Salary

 The U.S. Bureau of Labor Statistics (BLS) doesn't provide salary or employment growth predictions for field inspectors.
 However, it does have data for two related careers: occupational health and safety technicians and compliance officers.
-The BLS expected that occupational health and safety technicians could see employment growth of 11% from 2012 to 2022, which is about as fast as average.
-These workers had a median salary of $47,380 as of May 2013, while compliance officers earned a median of $64,340 and had a projected employment growth of 5% from 2012 to 2022.
+The BLS expected that occupational health and safety technicians as well as compliance officers could see employment growth as fast as the average through 2028.
+In May 2018, the BLS reported that technicians in the 90th percentile or higher earned $84,400, while compliance officers earned $109,650.